Zeljko Susa

-Zeljko Susa (born 13 July 1978 in Australia) is an Australian retired soccer player of Croatian descent who played in the Australian National Soccer League (NSL) for Melbourne Knights and South Melbourne as well as for the Australian national football team.
+Zeljko Susa (born 13 July 1978 in Australia) is an Australian retired soccer player who played in the Australian National Soccer League (NSL) for Melbourne Knights and South Melbourne as well as for the Australian national football team.
 He made 17 appearances for the Socceroos from 1998 to 2003.
-Susa made his debut in Australia’s 0-1 loss to Chile at Olympic Park, Melbourne on 7 February 1998.
+Susa made his debut in Australia's 0–1 loss to Chile at Olympic Park, Melbourne on 7 February 1998.
 Susa received the opportunity to make a transfer to Deportivo Alavés in Spain, however the lucrative £500,000 offer was rejected by the Melbourne Knights Football Club.
 He had a short stint with Hajduk Split where he played twice, scoring one goal.
 Susa now works as a players agent, running his own business The Pitch Management from Australia, looking after some of Australia's top talents both experienced and young.